 What kind of wine is used for Passover?

-The Passover Seder is filled with rich tradition, including traditional foods.
-But that doesn’t mean it can’t be a culinary experience.
+The Passover Seder is filled with rich traditions, including traditional foods.
+And that makes it an occasion to celebrate with a culinary experience.
 The meal calls for four cups of wine.
-And these four cups of seder wine don’t all have to be Manischewitz wine!
+And despite what you may remember from childhood meals, the cups of seder wine don’t all have to be Manischewitz wine!